Can Your Employer Cut Your Pay

-Constructive dismissal occurs when an employer unilaterally changes a fundamental term of an employment contract to the extent that the employee is entitled to treat the employment as having been terminated.
-An employee’s pay is a fundamental term of an employment contract.
-The employee faced with a constructive dismissal may claim common law reasonable notice
+Constructive dismissal occurs when an employer unilaterally modifies a key aspect of an employment contract to the point where the employee can perceive their employment as terminated.
+Pay is considered a crucial aspect of employment contracts.
+In cases of constructive dismissal, the employee may be entitled to claim common law reasonable notice.

 What kind of salary cut entitles an employee to claim constructive dismissal?